Roy Sheargold Scholarship

 Step 1: Download the Roy Sheargold Scholarship entry guidelines

-Step 2: Complete and submit your application form via email
+Step 3: Receive, complete and return the application form with your CV via email

-For enquires about the scholarship, please contact Victoria Irvine at email@example.com or on 02 9262 1214.
+For enquires about the scholarship, please contact Chloe de Ville at firstname.lastname@example.org or on 02 9262 1214.

 Katrie Lowe, Engineer, AECOM